pvandervelde/mindvortex/drafts/2100-01-01-On-prem-vs-cloud-build-systems.md

     - Outages are your problem to resolve, but not dependent on other people
     - Pay ahead for hardware and keep paying for the maintenance

-Depends on the situation of the 'company' that needs the build system.
+Both approaches have pros and cons.
+And which system is the most suitable depends on the situation of the 'company' that needs the build system.
 For smaller companies it is probably more efficient to use cloud based systems as they don't need additional personel to maintain the system.
 Once a company grows additional staff to maintain an on-prem build system.